RokoVarano/Lintern/README.md

 > This program will analize your code and prevent repetition by suggesting shorter solutions that will have the same result in less lines.

+Ideally, this would be implemented into Rubocop later on, by using rubocop -dry

 ![screenshot](./app_screenshot.png)

 ## Built With